 The Boston Globe: Wine from this Italian region is endangered.
 The best way to save it?
 Drink it.

+Alessandro’s estate consists of 22 hectares with vines aging between ten and forty years.
 The Marangona winery was originally built as a 17th century farmhouse in the Marangona municipality in the southeastern area of Lake Garda between Peschiera and Sirmione.
 The winery and vineyards are located in an area where Lake Garda's microclimate and soil, rich in clay and white limestone, meet to give rise to wines of great quality.

-Alessandro’s estate consists of 25 hectares with vines aging between ten and forty years.
 There are no manipulations at Marangona.
-Sustainable farming is practiced with a careful attention to very low environmental impact; this is Alessandro’s land, the land of his family.
+Organic farming is practiced with a careful attention to very low environmental impact; this is Alessandro’s land—the land of his family.
 There is no other way to farm.
 In the cellar, Alessandro follows time-honored, traditional, artisan production methods of the Lugana zone.
-His objective is to make wines that fully express the grape, the sun and the soil.
-He is more than good at it.
+He does have an experimental side, and recently has begun to experiment with different vessels like octagon cement tanks and clay amphorae.